openlibraryenvironment/platform-rs/README.md

 $ yarn start --okapi http://localhost:9130 --tenant diku
 ```

-To build a `platform-erm` bundle for production, modify `stripes.config.js` with your Okapi and tenant, then run the "build" script, passing it the name of the desired directory to place build artifacts.
+To build a `platform-rs` bundle for production, modify `stripes.config.js` with your Okapi and tenant, then run the "build" script, passing it the name of the desired directory to place build artifacts.
 ```
 $ yarn build ./output
 ```